snd/mohair/README.md

 deleteUser.params()    # [true, 'foo']
 ```

-all query methods can be chained at will!
+all methods can be chained at will!

 #### license: MIT